“A good digestion turneth all to health.” George Herbert

 Eat whole foods

-Choosing whole foods means opting for the least-processed version of real food whenever possible.
+Choosing whole foods means opting for the least processed version of real food whenever possible.
 Choose an apple over apple pie, for example, or whole grains over refined flour products.
 Not only is this the best way to get all of your essential nutrients, but it helps to remove the additives and excess sugar in processed foods that disrupt your gut microbiome and contribute to gut irritation, bloating, and cramps.
-Artificial sweeteners are another culprit of poor digestion, since even the so-called “healthy” sweeteners like xylitol have been linked to bloating and diarrhea.
+Artificial sweeteners are another culprit of poor digestion since even the so-called “healthy” sweeteners like xylitol have been linked to bloating and diarrhea.

 Stay well-hydrated

 Choose your fluids wisely.
 Sipping on water and herbal teas throughout the day are great options to keep you hydrated.
 Avoid alcohol, which acts as a diuretic and further dehydrates, as well as sweetened beverages.
 The jury is still out regarding coffee’s effects on digestion.
 Some people find it irritates their digestive tract and leads to heartburn, but scientists haven’t found a direct causal effect.
-Coffee does have a laxative effect for many people, and is best consumed in moderation.
+Coffee does have a laxative effect for many people and is best consumed in moderation.

-Focus on soluble and insoluble fiber
+Focus on soluble and insoluble fibre

 Soluble fiber